lenarddome/lenarddome.github.io/_software/psp.markdown

 ### SIMULATION

-First, we should load the package.

 ```r
 library(psp)
 ```

-Then we can let psp do its job.
+Now we can let psp do its job.
 Here we run the MCMC for 400 iterations, but the partitioning will stop if the population of all regions reach 300.
 Note that we have to load our utility function into